-A \textit{unit-diagram} of a 3-periodic tangle, or simply \textit{diagram}, is obtained from the projection of one face of a unit cell onto a square with identified edges, that is, a 2-torus $\mathbb{T}^2 = \mathbb{S}^1 \times \mathbb{S}^1$.
+A \textit{unit-diagram} of a 3-periodic tangle, or simply \textit{diagram}, is obtained from the projection of a unit cell onto a square with identified opposite edges (a 2-torus).
 It is always assumed that one can deform the curves slightly so that each point of the projection has at most two preimages.
-To each double point (point with two preimages), one assigns a \textit{crossing type} indicating which strand goes over which.
-In addition to the classical crossings, new symbols have been introduced to encode the intersection of a curve with the identified front and back faces of the cube.
-A thick dot represents the intersection with the front face and an open circle represents the intersection with the back face.
-Fig. \ref{fig:pi_plus_u2_tridia} shows three diagrams corresponding to the unit cell shown in Fig. \ref{fig:pi_plus_u2_uc_xyz} along three non-coplanar axes.
+To each double point (a point with two preimages), one assigns a \textit{crossing type} indicating which strand passes over the other.
+In addition to the crossings, other symbols encode the intersections of a curve with the identified front and back faces of the cube: a thick dot represents an intersection with the front face, and an open circle represents an intersection with the back face.
+Figure \ref{fig:pi_plus_u2_tridia} shows three diagrams corresponding to the unit cell shown in figure \ref{fig:pi_plus_u2_uc_xyz} along three non-coplanar axes.
 Such a set of three diagrams constitutes a \textit{tridiagram}.
 All three diagrams are necessary for converting the full spectrum of transformations in $3$-space into transformations in 2-dimensional diagrams, where the crossing information of each diagram is different and equally important.
-Unless otherwise mentioned, every tridiagram that we consider in this paper will be obtained from the projections of the front, the top and the right faces of a unit cell.
+Unless otherwise mentioned, every tridiagram that we consider in this paper will be obtained from the projections from the front, the top and the right faces of a unit cell.